kavon/atJIT/README.md

 #### Step 1

-Install a compatible version of clang and LLVM version 6.
+Install a compatible version of [clang](http://clang.llvm.org/) and [LLVM](http://llvm.org/) version 6.
-To do this on Ubuntu 18.04, you can simply install using the following command.
+To do this on Ubuntu 18.04, you can simply install using the following command:

 ```bash
 sudo apt update